 If I was partially at fault for my motorcycle accident, can I still recover damages?

-Why (and when) should I contact an attorney to represent me in my motorcycle accident case?
+Why (and when) should I contact a lawyer to represent me in my motorcycle accident case?

 The legal system is complex and can be overwhelming.
-It is of great benefit to consult with a knowledgeable, reputable personal injury attorney with significant experience in handling motorcycle accident cases as soon as possible after your accident.
-A good motorcycle crash attorney will evaluate your case, listen to your concerns, and provide you with counsel as to whether you have a strong motorcycle claim to pursue.
-Going forward, your attorney and legal team will then go to work to make your case as strong as possible.
+It is of great benefit to consult with a knowledgeable, reputable motorcycle accident attorney with significant experience in handling such cases as soon as possible after your accident.
+A good Atlanta motorcycle crash attorney will evaluate your case, listen to your concerns, and provide you with counsel as to whether you have a strong motorcycle claim to pursue.
+Going forward, your motorcycle crash law firm will then go to work to make your case as strong as possible.
 In doing so, they likely will: